-As noted on our site, “Ksport GT Lowering Springs have been designed to give your car superior handling with an aggressive race look.
+Ksport GT Lowering Springs give your car superior handling with an aggressive race look.
 Most other brands use a linear rate, but Ksport utilizes a progressive rate for several reasons.
-A progressive rate allows a plush comfortable ride under normal travel, but since the rate shifts higher during compression, it stops “body roll” during heavy braking, hard acceleration, or fast cornering.
-By lowering the center of gravity from OE height you dramatically improve performance and handling characteristics.”
+A progressive rate allows a plush comfortable ride under normal travel.
+But, because the rate shifts higher during compression, it stops “body roll” during heavy braking, hard acceleration, or fast cornering.
+By lowering the center of gravity from OE height you dramatically improve performance and handling characteristics.

-As noted in our website for the Kontrol Pro Coilovers, “Ksport Kontrol Pro Fully Adjustable Coilover Kits provide the ultimate in suspension technology for your vehicle, both on the street or at the track.
+As noted on our website, “The Ksport Kontrol Pro Fully Adjustable Coilover Kits provide the ultimate in suspension technology for your vehicle, both on the street or at the track.
 36 levels of damping adjustment allow fine tuning of the damper to suit both handling and comfort needs.
 The damping adjustment alters compression and rebound simultaneously, for more effective and user-friendly setup changes.

 The Ksport system uses a Monotube design in which the oil and gas are separated within the cylinder.
 When compared to twin tube construction, the Monotube design dissipates heat faster and more evenly, allows finer damping adjustments, and requires more expensive design process.
 Aeration and cavitation issues are a lot less common in a Monotube design, which results in a more consistent ride quality.
-The Ksport Kontrol Pro Coilover system has been designed with professional road racing in mind, offering extremely high value and performance for any application.”
+The Ksport Kontrol Pro Coilover system is designed with professional road racing in mind, offering extremely high value and performance for any application.”